JodyMurray/PetFriends/README.md

 * The user can, once signed up to an account, update their profile with a profile picture/bio.
 They can also update their username and password from the profile page.
 * The user can also, once a post has been created, update or delete their post.
 The three dots on the right of the post's image will either delete the post (and bring you back to the home page once this is done) or edit your post, bringing you to an edit post form.
-* Users can also, once created a comment on a post, delete or edit their comments.
+* Users can also, once they've created a comment on a post, delete or edit their comments.
 If chosen, editing a comment will bring up a small form to retype your comment and then you can either save or close if you change your mind.
-* Users can also upvote, downvote and/or save posts, and you can also undo all of these features if you changed your mind.
+* Users can also upvote, downvote and/or save posts, and you can also undo all of these actions if they changed their mind.
-* Users can also follow other user's accounts, and following this, unfollow if they desire.
+* Users can also follow other user's accounts and unfollow if they desire.

 ### **Defensive Design**